DanTrofimov/university/README.md

-# Theory from informatics lectures & practice
+# Theory from university's lectures & practice

 list of related repositories with code from seminars: